cimug-org/cpsm-docs/docs/index.md

 # Overview
+This site provides online documentation corresponding to the profile artifacts made publically available by the UCAIug under the [Apache 2.0](LICENSE) open source license.

-This site contains documentation for the Common Power System Model (CPSM) and CPSM Network Analysis (NA) profile groups.
-CPSM is a Common Information Model (CIM) profile group that defines the classes, class attributes, and associations from the CIM required to solve state estimation and power flow.
-Originally, it was developed to satisfy use cases related to bulk electric power transmission model exchange between Energy Management Systems.
-NA is a CIM profile group
+This set of artifacts covers both the CPSM and CPSM-NA profile sets.
+The CPSM is a set of Common Information Model (CIM) profiles that define the classes, class attributes, and associations from the CIM required to solve state estimation and power flow, while the CPSM-NA set of profiles "rigorously defines the classes, class attributes, and roles from the CIM necessary to describe the result of state estimation, power flow and other similar applications that produce a steady-state solution of a power network, under a set of use cases."
+The [IEC 61968-452:2021](https://webstore.iec.ch/en/publication/64844) and [IEC 61968-456:2021](https://webstore.iec.ch/en/publication/68054) standards publications collectively define these usee cases and as such, should be referred to for the necessary detailed coverage pertinent to the data exchanges these profiles are utilized in.
+Both publications are available at the [IEC Webstore](https://webstore.iec.ch/).

-The Common Power System Model (CPSM) profile group contains the following profiles (click on each to learn more):
+The CPSM & CPSM-NA sets of profiles currently consists of the following (click on each to learn more):

 - [Core Equipment](./Core Equipment/index.md)
 - [Operation](./Operation/index.md)